ghanashyambudhathoki01/Python_Practice/README.md

 <h4> This is the Python Repo where I am learning phrase python what I learn I share here </h4>
 <hr>
-<em> You can use it but remember when you share in public give me a proper credit. </em>
+<em> You are welcome to use this content, but please ensure proper credit is given when sharing it publicly. </em>